george-hawkins/mini-quad-2023/build.md

 Note: if you try this with the ShortSaver in place, it'll cut the power to ESC as spinning up a motor beyond the minimum will bring you above the default 1A ShortSaver limit.

-It turns out a bug introduced in 4.4.2 has broken changing motor direction via BF - see [issue #12860](https://github.com/betaflight/betaflight/issues/12860) - it _should_ be resolved whenever 4.4.3 or 4.5 comes out.
+It turns out a bug introduced in 4.4.2 has broken changing motor direction via BF - see [issue #12860](https://github.com/betaflight/betaflight/issues/12860) - the fix will be included in 4.4.3 and 4.5 whenever they come out.

 So, instead first work out which motors are turning in the wrong direction.
 I found it easiest not to use the _Wizard_ and clicked _Individually_ instead.